rahulchaudhh/NICA_stock_forecasting/README.md

 ## NICA Stock Price Forecasting

-This project predicts the future stock prices of NICA using historical stock data and visualizes the results with Python.
-The forecasting model is implemented in a Jupyter Notebook, making it easy to explore and modify.
+This project predicts the future stock prices of NICA using historical stock data.

 # Project Overview